Jazz++ MIDI Sequencer

 Building Jazz++

-Jazz++ uses a non-stock build of the wxWidgets library.
-See the wxWidgets build instructions to create and install the non-stock wxWidgets build.
-This non-stock wxWidgets build must be available before using the instructions on this page.
+Jazz++ uses a non-stock build of the wxWidgets library, and depends on the tex2rtf utility to build.
+See the wxWidgets build instructions and the tex2rtf build instructions to create and install the non-stock wxWidgets build and tex2rtf utility.
+This non-stock wxWidgets build and tex2rtf utility must be available before using the instructions on this page.

 Building Jazz++ for Windows